The Rocks Site Study

 During the site study, students will:

-- Use ipads to complete an historical enquiry and creating a digital field journal about significant people and locations relevant to the topic
+- Use Ipads to complete an historical enquiry, and create a digital field journal, about significant people and locations relevant to the topic

 - Visit the Rocks Discovery Museum to learn about local indigenous people, colonisation and contact history

-- Visit Walsh Bay to learn about the growth and development of shipping transportation, and to investigate the life of convicts and free settlers and their impact on the development of the Australian Nation.
+- Visit and view artefacts from archaeological sites in The Rocks, Millers Point and Dawes Point to investigate the life of convicts and free settlers, and their impact on the development of the Australian Nation.

 Enquiries: Phone: Observatory Hill EEC on 9247 7321 email: [email protected]